domalab/ha-unraid/README.md

 This custom integration allows you to monitor and control your Unraid server from Home Assistant.
 Unraid is a popular NAS (Network Attached Storage) operating system that provides flexible storage, virtualization, and application support.

+## Development Status

+This integration is in active development.
+Here are a few things to keep in mind:

+- Features may be added, changed, or removed without notice.
+- There might be bugs or unexpected behavior.
+- Regular updates may be necessary as the integration evolves.
+- Feedback and contributions are welcome to help improve the integration.

 ## Features

 - Monitor CPU, RAM, Boot, Cache, Array Disks, and Array usage